 • changes to the shape of fingers, toes, and joints

 It is not always possible to prevent psoriasis or PsA, but some measures may help reduce the risk of flares or more severe symptoms.

-- take steps to avoid injuries and infections
+- taking steps to avoid injuries and infections

-- find ways to manage stress and anxiety
+- finding ways to manage stress and anxiety

-- speak with a doctor if any medications appear to make symptoms worse
+- speaking with a doctor if any medications appear to worsen symptoms

-- follow an anti-inflammatory diet or a varied diet that contains plenty of fruits and vegetables
+- following an anti-inflammatory diet or a varied diet that contains plenty of fruits and vegetables

-- follow a doctor’s recommendations and the treatment plan
+- following a doctor’s recommendations and the treatment plan

 - cover the skin and hydrate well in cold weather